processing/p5.js-editor/README.md

+# This editor has been deprecated, we will not be making further releases.
+We are turning our energy toward a web editor which will be released sometime next year.
+For now we recommend using editors like [Brackets](http://brackets.io), [Atom](https://atom.io/), [Sublime Text](https://www.sublimetext.com/3), or [OpenProcessing](https://www.openprocessing.org/).

 ## p5.js Editor: a code editor designed for p5.js

 The p5.js Editor is a simple coding environment designed for new programmers to get started with p5.js.
 It's modeled off of the Processing editor, and intended to provide a similar experience.